igembitsgoa/igem-wiki-starter/README.md

 The starter pack makes building your wiki as easy as writing plain English and uploading, as simple as a `git push`.

-Please head over to the installation instructions and the usage guide to get started.
+Please head over to the [documentation](https://igem-wiki-starter.readthedocs.io) for installation instructions and a usage guide to get started.

-**Note:** These docs are currently under development and several sections are incomplete or missing.
-We're working very hard to put them up as fast as we can, and we'll have a complete draft up here soon.
+**Note:** These docs are currently under development and some sections are incomplete or missing.
+We're working to put them up as fast as we can, and we'll have a complete draft up here soon.

+Meanwhile, you can take a look at the documentation we use within our team at https://github.com/igembitsgoa/wiki/wiki.
+It has almost everything about using the included theme and more information about customization will be put up here soon.

 Features